Clinical Psychologist Jobs in USA with Visa Sponsorship

 What visa types work best for clinical psychologist sponsorship?

-H-1B is the most common visa for clinical psychologists, requiring a doctoral degree in psychology.
+H-1B visa is the most common visa for clinical psychologists, requiring a doctoral degree in psychology.
 O-1 visas are possible for psychologists with extraordinary achievements in research or specialized treatment areas.
 EB-2 green cards work well for psychologists with advanced degrees and national interest waiver potential.

 Do I need a U.S. psychology license before applying for visa sponsorship?